Vilmorin would consider Syngenta seed assets bid

-PARIS, July 29 French seeds group Vilmorin would consider taking over part of Syngenta's seed activities if these were put up for sale as part of the proposed takeover by U.S. rival Monsanto, the company said on Wednesday.
+PARIS French seeds group Vilmorin (VILM.PA) would consider taking over part of Syngenta's SYNN.VX seed activities if these were put up for sale as part of the proposed takeover by U.S. rival Monsanto (MON.N), the company said on Wednesday.

 "If we have a position ourselves or show an interest, of course we will position ourselves in due time," Vilmorin's chief financial officer Daniel Jacquemond told analyst after the release of the group's results.